tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/_index.md

 > The date on which a shareholder must officially own shares in a company to be entitled to a declared dividend.
 Also referred to as the date of record.

 #### red herring prospectus
-> A preliminary prospectus so called because certain information is printed in red ink around the border of the front page.
+> A preliminary prospectus so-called because certain information is printed in red ink around the border of the front page.
 It does not contain all the information found in the final prospectus.
-Its purpose: to ascertain the extent of public interest in an issue while it is being reviewed by a securities commission.
+Its purpose: to ascertain the extent of public interest in an issue while it is being reviewed by the securities commission.

 #### redeemable bond
 > A clause that allows issuers the right,